Privacy Policy

 If you have not done so already, please also review the IoT PI Terms of Use https://www.iotprivacy.io/terms-of-use and the IoTA Mobile Application End-User License Agreement https://www.iotprivacy.io/end-user-license-agreement as applicable to the Services you are using.

-OVERVIEW
+1. OVERVIEW

 1) The IoTA Mobile App, which helps users discover IoT Resources deployed in their vicinity by identifying and querying IoT Resource Registries that pertain to the user’s current location.
 The IoTA informs the user about the data collection and use practices associated with the IoT Resources it discovers.
-The IoTA also enables users to discover and configure privacy settings that may be offered by IoT Resources (i.e. data deletion, opting in or out of some data collection or sharing practices, or data access requests).
+The IoTA also enables users to discover and configure privacy settings that may be offered by IoT Resources (e.g., data deletion, opting in or out of some data collection or sharing practices, or data access requests).

 2) The IoT PI, which enables people and organizations to inform the public about the presence of IoT Resources deployed in different areas.
 Individuals and organizations can request the creation of IRRs through the IoT PI.
 Individuals and organizations can use the IoT PI to create descriptions of IoT Resources (“IoT Resource Listings”) and request their publication in IRRs, enabling mobile users to discover them using their IoTA Mobile App.
-The IoT PI also enables users to create partial descriptions of IoT Resources that others could use as a starting point to create IoT Resource Listings (“IoT Resource Templates”).
-These IoT Resource Templates can be shared with, re-used and edited by others to publicize the presence of identical or similar IoT Resources.
-The IoT PI involves the collection of research data under the direction of Prof. Norman Sadeh (the Principal Investigator) in accordance with a research protocol approved by CMU’s Institutional Review Board.
+The IoT PI also enables users to create partial descriptions of IoT Resources that can later be used as a starting point to create IoT Resource Listings ('IoT Resource Templates').
+IoT Resource Templates may be reused and edited by their creator, and in the future may be made available for use by others, subject to additional terms.
+The Services support ongoing research at Carnegie Mellon University conducted under the direction of Prof. Norman Sadeh.
+The Services may be instrumented to collect anonymous usage statistics.
+Where research activities involve the collection of personal data, such collection will occur only under a protocol approved by CMU's Institutional Review Board ('IRB') and with the explicit consent of participating individuals.
+The Services may be supported in part by third-party sponsors; see the 'About' section for current funding information.

-PERSONAL DATA WE COLLECT
+2. PERSONAL DATA WE COLLECT

-CMU collects data to provide the Services you request, addressing security issues and potential abuse, ease your navigation of Services supported by our IoTA Mobile App and our IoT PI, communicate with you, improve your experience using the Services and also collect data for research conducted under our project – the latter follows research protocols approved by the Institutional Review Board.
 Some of this data is provided by you directly, such as when you register for the Services.
 Some of the information is collected through your interactions with the Services.
-We collect such data using technologies like cookies and other tracking technologies, error reports, and usage data collected when you interact with CMU Services running on your device.
+We may collect such data using technologies like cookies and other tracking technologies, error reports, and usage data collected when you interact with CMU Services running on your device.

 The data we collect depends on the Services and features thereof that you use, and includes the following: